TANISHQDAS/23BAI10440-23BAI10587-23BAI10252/README.md

 pip install torch
 pip install numpy
 pip install matplotlib
-How to Run
+▶️ How to Run

-Clone the repository:
+1. Clone the repository
 git clone https://github.com/yourusername/lunar-lander-dqn
 cd lunar-lander-dqn

-Run the training script:
+2. Run the training script
 python dqn_lunarlander.py

 If a trained model file already exists, the script will load it automatically instead of retraining.

-Training
+🏋️ Training

 During training the agent: